aframevr/aframe-site/src/docs/entities/index.md

 ```

 We see that components make it very easy to compose entities with mixtures of
-behavior and functionality.
-And everyone can write their own components to
+behavior and functionality and everyone can write their own components to
 modify entities however they desire.
 For example, someone might write a
-`vibrate` component that makes the entity vibrate, regardless of what kind of
+`vibrate` component that makes the entity vibrate regardless of what kind of
 entity it is.
-Although it might seem verbose, it provides a core foundation for
+Although it might seem verbose it provides a core foundation for
-abstract on top of.
+abstraction.